vBenTec/SkySailCars/README.md

 The entire project is written in [TypeScript](https://www.typescriptlang.org/).

 Environment variables are stored in `.env` files.
 Please take a look at `.env` for a list of required variables.
-There are no nothing that should not be exposed.
+There are no nothing that should not be exposed yet.

 Work in progress last updated: 2023-12-22 09:50